Wednesday, January 5, 2022

 The reflection that ensued: technology connects us to so many things.
 People around the world, experiences, information, things we never would have known or seen or heard or learned.

 But as I was rolling out the crust for my quiche, I was forced to just…. stop.
 And roll.
 There were no instructions, no video playing in the background, no closeup or wide angle shots.
 There was no soundtrack.
 There was no hourglass timer or spinning rainbow wheel calculating how long it would take to flatten.
-There was no control Z when I accidentally lopped an edge off.
+There was no command Z when I accidentally lopped an edge off.
 There was no autocorrect to put scallions in my refrigerator when I realized I had forgotten to buy them and had to use plain onions instead.

 And in that moment, for a few peaceful minutes of just pushing a wooden pin across a disc of dough, I felt calm.
 And connected – to myself.